What is IMT?

 Why are my scores getting better during a session?
 Shouldn't they be going down?

-When you first start training, it's not uncommon that you will get your best inspire for a session on the C, D or even F level.
+When you first start training, it's not uncommon that you will get your best inspire for a session on the third, fourth or even fifth set.
 This is because you are learning how to take a maximum breath.
 After the first few weeks of training, you should ideally have your strongest breath for your baseline.